carlferr/HOME-BIO/README.md

 ## 4 - OUTPUT

 HOME-BIO modules (Shotgun metagenomic and Assembly de novo) will produce output files in tab and graphic format (.png).
-In the Output folder, is it possible to find, for each sample, two folders.
+In your output folder, it is possible to find, for each sample, two folders.

 The first one with the output numbered folders for each tool used (e.g. "3_Bowtie2" with all the files generated from the alignment).